ePages-de/epages-docs/apps/events.md

 ---

 Events can be triggered when a customer executes a specific action in an ePages online shop.
-This can, for example, be a customer opening a new page of a shop, or adding a product to the cart.
+This can, for example, be a customer accessing a shops's page, or adding a product to the cart.
 If you have implemented an event in your application, you will be informed about related actions and can react accordingly.
 Furthermore, your app will receive information related to the event, such as the current page a user is on.

+**Note:** Please be sure to regularly check our [change log](https://developer.epages.com/apps/change-log.html) to keep track of updates and changes on properties that might affect your app.

 These events are available: